remote-es/remotes/README.md

   `/blog/backend_python_dev`).
 People browsing the list might not feel confident that the offer is still available and up to date
 * Showing clearly when offers were posted
+* Highlight clearly which offers fulfill the criteria for this listing or that all offers do.
+For instance, indicate clearly which offers are remote, etc.

 # Adding a company